 Professor Karen Vousden

-Karen Vousden is Cancer Research UK's Chief Scientist and a Group Leader at the Francis Crick Institute, where her work focuses on tumour suppressors.
+Karen Vousden is Cancer Research UK's former Chief Scientist and a Group Leader at the Francis Crick Institute, where her work focuses on tumour suppressors.

 Tumour suppressors usually act to protect us from cancer.
 A protein called p53 was one of the first to be identified in our cells, and we now know it’s faulty or not working properly in the majority of cancers.